top of page

 Application Deadline: April

 The ABA's Judicial Intern Opportunity Program is an exceptional opportunity for high school students to intern with federal or state judges across the United States.
-This program aims to promote diversity and inclusivity in the legal profession by encouraging talented students from all backgrounds to explore careers in law.
-Participants get hands-on experience in a court environment, observe trials, and engage in legal research.
-As an intern, you'll have the unique privilege of working directly with judges and their chambers, experiencing the judicial system from the inside.
-You'll have the opportunity to engage in legal research, writing, and observe court proceedings, providing you with a comprehensive understanding of the legal process and invaluable practical skills.
+This program aims to promote diversity in the legal profession.
+You will gain experience in a court environment, observe trials, and engage in legal research.
+As an intern, you'll work with judges and their chambers, experiencing the judicial system from the inside.
+You'll engage in legal research and writing and observe court proceedings.
+This program offers an opportunity to network with legal professionals and gain real-world experience.

 Location: Washington DC